Unravel Wolfram Syndrome

 Why Does Wolfram Syndrome Matter?

-As a family we care about Wolfram syndrome (WS) because our daughter has Wolfram-like disease.
-However given that the study of Wolfram syndrome may hold the key to treating millions of other people, WS should matter to all of us.
+As a family we care about Wolfram syndrome (WS) because our child has WS.
+However, given that the study of Wolfram syndrome may hold the key to treating millions of other people, WS should matter to all of us.

 AI model of Wolframin, Courtesy of AlphaFold/DeepMind